Jan Steen: Connection with the Rederijkers

 In 1945, Sturla Gudlaugsson, a specialist in Dutch seventeenth-century painting and iconography and Director of the Netherlands Institute for Art History and the Mauritshuis in The Hague, wrote The Comedians in the work of Jan Steen and his Contemporaries, which revealed that a major influence on Jan Steen's work was the guild of the Rhetoricians or Rederijkers and their theatrical endeavors.

 It is often suggested that Jan Steen's paintings are a realistic portrayal of Dutch 17th-century life.
 However, not everything he did was a purely realistic representation of his day-to-day environment.
 Many of his scenes contain idyllic and bucolic fantasies and a declamatory emphasis redolent of theater.

 Jan Steen's connection to theater is easily verifiable through his connection to the Rederijkers.
 There are two kinds of evidence for this connection.
-First, Jan Steen Steen's uncle belonged to the Rhetoricians in Leiden, where Steen was born and lived a substantial part of his life.
+First, Jan Steen's uncle belonged to the Rhetoricians in Leiden, where Steen was born and lived a substantial part of his life.
 Second, Jan Steen portrayed many scenes from the lives of the Rederijkers, an example being the painting Rhetoricians at a Window of 1658–1665.
 The piece is currently held in the Philadelphia Museum of Art which was established in February 1876.
 The humanity, humour and optimism of the figures suggest that Jan Steen knew these men well, and wanted to portray them positively.

 Theater

 With his lavish and moralising style, it is logical that Steen would employ the stratagems from theater for his purposes.
 There is conclusive evidence that the characters in Steen's paintings are predominantly theatrical characters and not ones from reality.

 Steen's numerous paintings of a theme most commonly entitled The Doctor's Visit, such as the composition of 1665–1670 in the Rijksmuseum, illustrate his theatrical approach.
 The story is simple: a doctor attending a young maiden discovers that she is not ill but is in fact pregnant with child.
 The doctor is a comical character who wears a biretta, a doublet and a small pleated ruff.
 In fact, he is dressed in the fashion of 1570, not 1670.
 In contrast, the girl wears what would be the height of fashion at the time of the painting, a Japanese-styled loose kimono robe.

 This anachronism can be explained only one way: this is not a real doctor but an actor wearing a traditional theater costume.
-According to Gudlaugsson, “never would so unusual and so completely uncontemporary a costume occur as that of the doctors in [Steen's] work".
+According to Gudlaugsson, "never would so unusual and so completely uncontemporary a costume occur as that of the doctors in [Steen's] work".